emca-it/OP5-Log-Analytics-2.x/01-00-00-Introduction/01-02-00-Elasticsearch.md

 index can have its own rotation convention, name convention, construction scheme and its own set of other features.
-As a result of passing document through the Logstash engine, each entry receive a data field, which allow to you to work witch data in relations to time.
+As a result of passing document through the Logstash engine, each entry receive a data field, which allow to work witch data in relations to time.

 The Indexes are built with elementary part called shards.
 It is good